hassifmohd/js-webapp-boilerplate/README.md

 Running this command will generate the `bundle.js` and other necessary files which will be located inside the `/dist` folder

+# Download example

+You can download the latest release of the app from the following link: https://github.com/hassifmohd/js-webapp-boilerplate/releases/tag/v1

+# Explaining what the code does

+The main source code for this boilerplate can be found inside the `/src` folder.

+In this folder, you will find the following files:

+- `index.html`: This file is responsible for the interface of your application.

+- `index.ts`: This is the initial JavaScript file, written in TypeScript (.ts extension).

+- `app.ts`: The main file where most of the coding is expected to be done.
+I have added helpful comments to indicate their significance.

 # Why I did this?

 I created this new GitHub repository with a purpose in mind.
 Let me share the story behind it.
 I already had an existing PHP application, and I wanted to enhance its interface using JavaScript.